huangelina/fresh-air-agenda/journals/jeongwoo_heo.md

 During week 5, I worked on finishing up the events pages functionalities and starting on writing CSS for the pages.
 I also had to make sure the pipeline errors and warnings all passed before merging my code into main.
+I wrote a unit test for get all events to test functionality of the endpoint and will continue to write more.
 There were times when I would be stuck on a single problem in the code for long periods but I was able use resources on the Internet as well as my teammates' help to fix them without too much of a hassle.
 No notable blockers this week.

 -----------------------------------------------------------------------------------------------------